funvill/polarity-bullet-hell/docs/04-game-feel.md

 - **Sleep (Pausing):** Briefly pausing the game on impact (using a "sleep" command) allows the brain to process the action, making it feel more significant.
 - **Adding Bass to Sound Effects:** Increasing the bass in gunshot sound effects can make weapons feel more powerful.
 - **Random Explosions:** Adding a chance for enemies to explode on death can create exciting and unpredictable moments.
-- **Camera Kick:** Moving the camera slightly in the opposite direction of the player's fire direction adds impact.
 - **Big Explosions:** Following the advice to "make really big explosions" to enhance the visual spectacle.
 - **Adding Meaning:** The most important step is to add meaning to the game by programming a game over state.